hpssjellis/j37-webkit-objects-pgb-helloworld/README.md

 j37-webkit-objects-pgb-helloworld
 =================================

-Using Phoengap Build Find out all the objects and methods available using webkit
+Using Phoengap Build Finds out all the objects and methods available using webkit